FilippoCrc/GNN-Protein-Classification/README.md

 ## Overview of the Method

-This solution tackles graph classification by learning discriminative representations of graph structures using Graph Neural Networks (GNNs).
+This solution tackles graph classification by learning discriminative representations of graph structures using Graph Neural Networks (we mostly used gin with virtual node).
 The core methodology involves several key stages:

 1.  **Data Loading and Preprocessing:**
     *   Graphs are loaded from `json.gz` files, each containing edge indices, edge attributes (if any), number of nodes, and a target label.